-We have audited the Pike County Board of Education's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the Pike County Board of Education's major federal programs for the year ended September 30, 2016.
-The Pike County Board of Education's major federal programs are identified in the Summary of Examiner's Results Section of the accompanying Schedule of Findings and Questioned Costs.
+We have audited the Pike County Board of Education's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on the Pike County Board of Education's major federal program for the year ended September 30, 2017.
+The Pike County Board of Education's major federal program is identified in the Summary of Examiner's Results Section of the accompanying Schedule of Findings and Questioned Costs.